 Others feel that the Strip starts at the “Welcome to Fabulous Las Vegas” sign on the south, (just down the street from Mandalay Bay), rather than at Mandalay Bay itself.

-Either way, this four mile and change stretch of pavement brings in just under 39 million visitors a year, making it perhaps the most exciting street in the world.
+Either way, this four mile and change stretch of pavement brings in over 41 million visitors a year, making it perhaps the most exciting street in the world.
 It has been officially designated as an “All-American Road.”

 Interestingly enough, while the length of the Las Vegas Strip is 4.2 miles currently, this number could go higher.
 It’s easy to imagine future hotel/casino development either south of Mandalay Bay, or the North of the Stratosphere, in which case we’d have to do some recalculation.